-- (2) The legislature directs the department of public health and human services to assist the department of revenue with the transfer of FTE, information, materials, and any other marijuana-related asset that the department of revenue considers necessary to implement the regulation and taxation of marijuana in the state and exercise authority over the regulation of all types of marijuana licenses and the medical marijuana registry in the state. - (3) On or after July 1, 2021, the department of public health and human services is authorized to transfer the fund balances in 50-46-345 and 50-46-346 to the marijuana state special revenue account provided for under 16-12-111. - (4) (a) On July 1, 2021, the department of health and human services shall transfer to the department of revenue the existing license and applicable endorsements for any provider or marijuana-infused products provider that was licensed with the department of public health and human services on November 3, 2020, and is in good standing with the department of public health and human services as of the date of the transfer. - (b) Existing licenses transferred pursuant to subsection (4)(a) shall be accepted and administered by the department of revenue in accordance with 16-12-201(2) and rules adopted by the department of revenue for the time periods set forth in 16-12-201(2). - (c) The intent of the legislature with this subsection (4) and the provisions of 16-12-201(2) is that a provider or marijuana-infused products provider that was licensed with the department of public health and human services on November 3, 2020, will be able to continue providing marijuana and marijuana products to registered cardholders without disruption while also obtaining the appropriate licensure under this Act in an expedient manner. - (5) Local governments are encouraged to begin the process to approve any or all marijuana business categories in accordance with [section 60], implement the local excise tax in accordance with [sections 8 through 12], or both beginning on July 1, 2021, in anticipation of the department of revenue beginning to accept applications for licensure on January 1, 2022.
+- (3) On or after July 1, 2021, the department of public health and human services is authorized to transfer the fund balances in 50-46-345 and 50-46-346 to the marijuana state special revenue account provided for under 16-12-111. - (4) (a) On July 1, 2021, the department of health and human services shall transfer to the department of revenue the existing license and applicable endorsements for any provider or marijuana-infused products provider that was licensed with the department of public health and human services on November 3, 2020, and is in good standing with the department of public health and human services as of the date of the transfer. - (b) Existing licenses transferred pursuant to subsection (4)(a) shall be accepted and administered by the department of revenue in accordance with 16-12-201(2) and rules adopted by the department of revenue for the time periods set forth in 16-12-201(2). - (c) The intent of the legislature with this subsection (4) and the provisions of 16-12-201(2) is that a provider or marijuana-infused products provider that was licensed with the department of public health and human services on November 3, 2020, will be able to continue providing marijuana and marijuana products to registered cardholders without disruption while also obtaining the appropriate licensure under this Act in an expedient manner. - (5) Local governments are encouraged to begin the process to approve any or all marijuana business categories in accordance with [section 60 SECTION 55-16-12-301], implement the local excise tax in accordance with [sections 8 through 12], or both beginning on July 1, 2021, in anticipation of the department of revenue beginning to accept applications for licensure on January 1, 2022.

 NEW SECTION.
-Section 104.
+Section 101.
 Codification instruction.
-(1) [Sections 1 through 2] are intended to

-1 be codified as an integral part of Title 16, chapter 12, part 1, and the provisions of Title 16, chapter 12, part 1, 2 apply to [sections 1 through 2].
+(1) [Sections 1 through 2] are intended to be codified as an integral part of Title 16, chapter 12, part 1, and the provisions of Title 16, chapter 12, part 1, apply to [sections 1 through 2].